-AVOIDING BIAS AND DISINFORMATION WHEN REPORTING ON POLITICAL NOMINEES
+AVOIDING BIAS AND DISINFORMATION WHEN REPORTING ON POLITICAL AND SCOTUS NOMINEES

 - Consider biases related to race, gender, ability, orientation, and other protected classes.
 Question and debunk stories, lines of questioning, and language that perpetuate bias. - Ask yourself how a nominee's evaluation is filtered through biases against Black, Indigenous, Latinx, Asian American, Pacific Islander, disabled, LGBTQ people, women, and other underrepresented groups. - Indigenous women often face a Catch-22 of either being erased as a relic of pre-colonial United States or being stereotyped, objectified, and hypersexualized.
-Be mindful avoiding these tropes and debunk them whenever possible. - When choosing a nominee photo, ensure that it looks professional and doesn't play into any negative stereotypes. - Ambition of women nominees should not be treated in a different light from that of men.
+Be mindful of avoiding these tropes and debunk them whenever possible. - When choosing a nominee photo, ensure that it looks professional and doesn't play into any negative stereotypes. - Ambition in women is often portrayed as a negative and praised in men -- avoid playing into this sexist stereotype.